 The sample collection and storage conditions listed below are intended as general guidelines.
 Sample stability has not been evaluated.
+This kit is designed for serum and plasma samples but it may be used for other samples when the expression level is fall within the linear range.

-Serum- Use a serum separator tube (SST) and allow samples to clot for 30 minutes before centrifugation for 15 minutes at 1600 x g at 4°C. Collect serum and assay immediately or aliquot and store samples at \leq -80 °C up to 1 month.
+Serum- Use a serum separator tube (SST) and allow samples to clot for 30 minutes before centrifugation for 15 minutes at 1600 x g at 4°C. Collect serum and assay immediately or aliquot and store samples at $\leq$ -80 °C up to 1 month.
 Avoid repeated freeze-thaw cycles.

 Plasma - Collect plasma using EDTA as an anticoagulant.
 Centrifuge for 15 minutes at 4°C at 1000 x g within 30 minutes of collection.
-Assay immediately or aliquot and store samples at \leq -80 °C up to 1 month.
+Assay immediately or aliquot and store samples at $\leq$ -80 °C up to 1 month.
 Avoid repeated freeze-thaw cycles.

 Note: We recommended add Aprotinin (enzyme inhibitor) for ALL sample collection to prevent sample degradation.
-0.6 TIU or 100 μ l of Aprotinin per mL of sample solution.
+0.6 TIU or 100 $\mu$ l of Aprotinin per mL of sample solution.

-Peptide extraction -
+Peptide extraction for Serum/plasma-

-- 1. It is recommended through peptide extraction protocol. - Mix an equal amount of Binding Buffer (1% trifluoroacetic acid (TFA), HPLC grade is recommended) with the plasma or serum samples and vortex the mixture.
+- It is recommended samples can through peptide extraction protocol as below. - Mix an equal amount of Binding Buffer (1% trifluoroacetic acid (TFA), HPLC grade is recommended) with the plasma or serum samples and vortex the mixture.
 (E.g. 1ml of plasma/serum + 1 ml of Binding Buffer).
-Centrifuge at 6,000-17,000 × g for 20 minutes at 4°C. Collect the supernatant. - 3.
-Slowly equilibrate a C18 column (SEP- or SPE-COLUMN containing 200 mg of C18) by washing the C18 column with 1 ml Elution Buffer (60% acetonitrile, 1% TFA, and 39% distilled water, HPLC grade of acetonitrile and TFA are recommended).
+Centrifuge at 6,000-17,000 × g for 20 minutes at 4°C. Collect the supernatant.

-- 4. Wash the C18 column with 3 ml of Binding Buffer three times. - 5.
+- Slowly equilibrate a C18 column (SEP- or SPE-COLUMN containing 200 mg of C18) by washing the C18 column with 1 ml Elution Buffer (60% acetonitrile, 1% TFA, and 39% distilled water, HPLC grade of acetonitrile and TFA are recommended). - 4.
+Wash the C18 column with 3 ml of Binding Buffer three times. - 5.
 Load the sample/Binding Buffer mixture solution from step 2 into the washed C18 column from step 4. - 6.
 Wash the column slowly with Binding Buffer (3 ml, twice) and discard the wash. - 7.
 Elute the peptide slowly with Elution Buffer (3 ml, once) and collect eluant into a polystyrene tube.